 Checkers is one of the oldest games we know.
 The earliest board found dates back to 3,000 BCE, making it around 5,000 years old!
 The fact that people still play checkers is a testament to just how addictive, enjoyable, and easy the game is to learn and play.

 If you're wondering how to play checkers, you've come to the right place!
-Here's a quick guide.
+Here's a quick guide to the classic game.

-The rules of checkers are easy to learn, but takes some real strategy to master.
+As with most classic games on our site, the rules of how to play Checkers are easy to learn, but take some real strategy to master.

-Each player has 12 checkers, white for one team, and black for the other.
+Each player has 12 checkers divided between three rows.
 To set the game up, each player places their checkers on the black squares in the first three rows in front of them.
 It doesn't matter if you're the white or black player, the pieces always go on the black squares.

-First, decide who goes first.
-Unlike chess, white doesn't have to go first -- it can be whoever you want.
+Deciding who goes first can vary from version to version.
+Unlike Chess, white doesn't have to go first -- it can be whoever you want.
 In our version of Checkers, you'll always go first when playing against the computer.

 You can move one checker diagonally each turn.
 You won't be able to take any pieces on the first turn, so move whichever piece you'd prefer.
 Once your piece is on its new square, your turn is over.

 Each player moves forward like this until one is in the position to capture a piece.
 When the opponent's piece is sitting diagonally from you, you can jump over it to capture it.
 Your checker jumps over the captured piece onto the adjacent diagonal square -- it does not occupy the square that the enemy piece was on.